code-saturne/code_saturne/docs/doxygen/developer_guide/debugging.md

       <span style="color: rgb(0,91,187)">`cs_debug_wrapper.py`</span> script
       really becomes useful.

+      + This script also includes a `--ranks` filter option so as to call the debugger only on selected ranks.
+For example, using `--ranks=2,5` will launch MPI ranks 2 and 5 under a debugger, while other ranks will be run normally.

 - For code_saturne under GDB, to determine a given process's rank, type:
   <span style="color: rgb(48,119,16)">`print cs_glob_rank_id`</span>